-Children who are on the autistic spectrum may face particular problems in understanding the subtleties of language and may need focused teaching in order to avoid misunderstandings when dealing with others.
+Children who are on the autistic spectrum may face particular problems in understanding the subtleties of language and may need teaching what to do and say in social situations in order to avoid misunderstandings when dealing with others.

 If we assess your child as needing support in this area, the first thing we would ask you to do is to get their hearing checked.
 Once we know that their hearing is fine, we will do further assessments to find out what particular area of communication your child needs help with.